JasonWoo665/bookstore/README.md

 This is a project from a course called COMP3322 Modern Technologies in World Wide Web.
 This project is a simple online bookstore website for customers to purchase books, simulating a real world bookstore.
 Register, login and payment interface are implmented.

+## Where is the deployed project?
+As this is a project deployed inside a virtual machine allocated by HKU a year ago the url was gone when the virtual machine was reallocated

 ## Technologies used

 HTML, CSS, JavaScript, jQuery, MySQL, AJAX, and PHP are used as the client and server side technologies.